nightmare233/MDducoments/Comm100-Restful-API-Ticket.md

     - DateTime Parameters：
         - The input time parameter needs to conform to the standard format of is-8601, for reference：<a href="https://en.wikipedia.org/wiki/ISO_8601" target="_blank">wikipedia</a>
     - The total size of all of a ticket's attachments cannot exceed 20MB.
-- All response time values are UTC time and the caller converts as their time zone as required.
+- All time values are UTC time and the caller converts as their time zone as required.

 # Resource List
 |Name|EndPoint|Note|